andrewcooke/ParserCombinator.jl/README.md

 ### Overview

+Parser combinators were first written (afaik) in functional languages where tail calls do not consume stack.
+Also, packrat parsers are easiest to implement in lazy languages, since shared, cached results are "free".

+Julia has neither tail recursion optimisation nor lazy evaluation.

+On the other hand, tail call optimisation is not much use when you want to support backtracking or combine results from child parsers.
+And it is possible to implement combinators for repeated matches using iteration rather than recursion.

+In short, life is complicated.
+Different parser features have different costs and any particular implementation choice needs to be defended with detailed analysis.
+Ideally we want an approach that supports features with low overhead by default, but which can be extended to accomodate more expensive features when necessary.

+This library uses an explicit trampoline, which is described in more detail below.
+The main advantages are:

+* Describing the grammar in a static graph of types, rather than mutually recursive functions, gives better integration with Julia's method dispatch.
+So, for example, we can overload operators like `+` to sequence matchers, or use macros to modify the grammar at compile time.

+* The semantics of the parser can be modified by changing the details of the trampoline.
+This allows, for example, the choice of whether to use memoization to be separated from the grammar itself.

+* State is explicitly identified and encapsulated, simplifying memoization.

+The main disadvantages are:

+* Defining new combinators is more complex.

+* Although the "feel" and "end result" of the library are similar to other Parser Combinator libraries, one could argue that the matchers are not "real" combinators.

+TODO - more here as i think through how better to reduce memory use.
+Text below is old.

-Julia does not support tail call recursion, and is not lazy, so a naive combinator library would be limited by recursion depth and strict evaluation (no caching).
-Instead, the "combinators" in ParserCombinator construct a tree that describes the grammar, and which is "interpreted" during parsing, by dispatching functions on the tree nodes.
+Julia does not support tail call recursion, and is not lazy, so a naive combinator library could be limited by stack depth and strict evaluation (no caching).

+Instead, the "combinators" in
+ParserCombinator construct a tree that describes the grammar, and which is "interpreted" during parsing, by dispatching functions on the tree nodes.
 The traversal over the tree is implemented via trampolining, with an optional cache to avoid repeated evaluation (and, possibly, in the future, detect left-recursive grammars).

 The advantages of this approach are: